awsdocs/aws-step-functions-developer-guide/doc_source/callback-task-sample-sqs.md

 1. The `"Notify Success"` task publishes an Amazon SNS message that the callback was received\.

-For an overview of how Step Functions integrates with other AWS services, see, [Service Integration Patterns](connect-to-resource.md)\.
+To learn how to implement the callback pattern in Step Functions see [Wait for a Callback with the Task Token](connect-to-resource.md#connect-wait-token)\.

 **To create the state machine and provision all resources**